acenet-arc/cloud_from_a_to_z/_episodes/the-internet.md

 teaching: 15
 exercises: 15
 questions:
-- "What is an IP address?"
 - "What is a LAN?"
 - "What are ports and what do they do?"
 - "What is a domain name?"
+- "What is a hostname?"
 objectives:
 - "Know your computer's IP address and if it is a LAN address."